 Now that you know how to separate credit card myths from the facts, it’s time to put that knowledge to good use.

 If you want to improve your credit, read our list on how to find the best secured cards available.
-Also be sure to check out our blog for other interest and educational financial content.
+Also, be sure to check out our blog for other interests and educational financial content.

 Do you have other financial questions?
 Check out our customer service page to read our FAQs, or contact us so we help.